scolapicchioni/blazor/Lab08/readme.md

 Update-Database -Project PhotoSharingApplication.WebServices.Grpc.Comments -StartupProject PhotoSharingApplication.WebServices.Grpc.Comments
 ```

-You should now have a new SQL Server database called `CommentsDbContextBlazorLabs` with one empty `Comments` table.
+You should now have a new SQL Lite database called `Comments.db` with one empty `Comments` table.
+If you want to inspect its contents, you can use the `SQLite / Sql Server Compact Toolbox` extension for Visual Studio.

 ### The Repository